 The United States is in the midst of an energy transition.
-We want to embrace renewable energy sources like wind and solar and rely less on dirty fossil fuels.
+We want to embrace renewable energy sources like wind and solar, and rely less on dirty fossil fuels.
 We don’t want to keep pumping so many heat-trapping gases into the atmosphere.
-A transition from a North American power grid that is powered mostly by fossil fuels to one that is predominantly clean requires a massive building spree—billions of dollars’ worth.
+Any transition from a North American power grid that uses mostly fossil fuels to one that is predominantly clean requires a massive building spree—billions of dollars’ worth.

 Enter Michael Skelly, an infrastructure builder who began working on wind energy in 2000, when many considered the industry a joke.
-Eight years later, Skelly helped build the second largest wind power company in the United States—which wassold for $2 billion.
-Wind energy was no longer funny; it was well on its way to powering more than six percent of the electricity in the United States.
+Eight years later, Skelly helped create the second largest wind power company in the United States—which was sold for $2 billion.
+Wind energy was no longer funny; it was well on its way to generating a substantial percentage of the electricity in the United States.

 Russell Gold has reported on energy regularly in The Wall Street Journal since 2002.
 His coverage of the Deepwater Horizon oil spill was honored with a Gerald Loeb Award and was a finalist for the Pulitzer Prize.
 The author of The Boom and Superpower, he lives in Austin, Texas.

 “With propulsive storytelling, Russell Gold presents one of America’s most ambitious and groundbreaking projects for renewable energy.
 Following larger-than-life men and women seeking to reshape the current energy landscape, Superpower is an essential, compelling look into the future of the nation’s power grid.” —Bryan Burrough, author of Public Enemies and The Big Rich